USAFA-ECE/ece281-book/_sources/lab/lab1.md

 Even though we are being fast here, strive to be as neat as possible.
 See *Digital Design and Computer Architecture* **Figure 2.23** for a great example.

+**DO NOT** draw the inner architecture of the chips!
+For example, the MUX should just be a trapezoid.
 ```

 The circuits should be **four** files saved as either `.png` or `.pdf`.